ErikEJ/erikej.github.io/_drafts/2024-04-02-dacfx-codeanalysis.md

 # Custom rules with Azure Data Studio/VS Code

 You can also add .NET 6 / .NET Standard based rule .dll files to your Database Project in Azure Data Studio and VS Code.

-> While this is possible, it can easily break due to the version sepecific folder structure.

 Azure Data Studio supports two flavors of Database Projects - the classic SDK project and a "SDK-style" project type (in preview).